 5. The then UN Secretary-General, Ban Ki-Moon, stated on 26 January 2016 that Israel’s proposed “relocation plan” would amount to forcible transfer, stating: “I reiterate the UN’s call for an immediate end to Israeli plans to forcibly transfer Bedouin communities currently living within the occupied Palestinian territory in the Jerusalem area.”

 6. Communities outside the “relocation” plan are also facing the same fate.
 In August 2017, the Israeli defence minister, Avigdor Lieberman, was reported to have said that work was being done to implement a plan to “evacuate” the Palestinian village of Susiya, located in the South Hebron Hills and home to 32 families, within a few months.
-In addition, Israel’s defence minister indicated that the same work was being done to “evacuate” the village of Khan al Ahmar, near the Israeli settlement bloc of Ma’ale Adumim, and one of the 46 Palestinian communities named in the Israeli Government’s “relocation plan” of September 2014.
+In addition, Israel’s defence minister indicated that the same work was being done to “evacuate” the village of Khan al Ahmar, near the Israeli settlement bloc of Ma’ale Adumim, and one of the 46 Palestinian communities named in the Israeli Government’s “relocation plan” published in August 2014.
 Khan al Ahmar is home to 21 families.

 7. The Israeli human rights group B’Tselem has described Lieberman’s proposals to demolish entire communities and forcibly transfer its residents as “virtually unprecedented”, and, significantly, as constituting a war crime.
 Both Khan Al-Ahmar and Susiya are described as ‘illegal’ by Israel because of the lack of permission for their structures.
 However, their residents are forced to build without permits because these are systematically denied by Israeli authorities.
 If the Israeli high court authorises the demolition of these two villages, they could go ahead immediately, according to Lieberman’s reported comments.